Adaptable-Switch/AS_test/README.md

 ## 2.Software Design.

-The SA-based heuristic algorithm is implemented in heuristic.py, pleas see the detail in files.
+The SA-based heuristic algorithm is implemented in heuristic.py, pleas see the details in [file](./herutistic.py).
 <!---